Yuancheng-Xu/AMSC-808N/HW6/Readme.txt

 HW6: Implementation of BFS and DFS.
 Check statistics of Poisson Random Graph, including the fraction of a giant component, average size of non-giant components and the average length of shortest paths.
-Comparison of simulations and theories are available.
+Comparisons between simulations and theories are available.